 Andrew (“Drew”) Tulumello is Co-Partner-in-Charge of the Washington, D.C. office of Gibson, Dunn & Crutcher.
-He is Co-Chair of the firm's Class Actions Practice Group and Co-Chair of the firm's Crisis Management Group.
+He is Co-Chair of the firm's Class Actions Practice Group.

 Mr. Tulumello is a business and commercial litigator with extensive experience defending class actions in federal and state courts, at both the trial and appellate levels.
 These class actions have involved a wide variety of issues, and include consumer class actions alleging unfair competition and consumer fraud, RICO, ERISA, products liability, antitrust, and securities.
 For seven years, Mr. Tulumello served as an Adjunct Professor of Law at Georgetown University Law Center, where he co-taught a course on Class Action Law and Practice.